FAQ - Frequently Asked Questions

 Signing up allows you to get personalized management of your system.

-Many hundreds of people use the Amahi HDA as their DHCP and caching DNS server 24x7, so we believe it's reliable for continuous use.
+Thousands of people use the Amahi HDA as their DHCP and caching DNS server 24x7, so we have solid proof that it's reliable for continuous use.
+In fact many people prefer to use it because it's more reliable than their router.

 You have several options: